mariusjagminas/Daylight/README.md

 # Daylight

-Shows current sunset and sunrise times for a selected location.
+Shows the current sunset and sunrise times for the selected location.

 Visit [https://day-light.netlify.com/](https://day-light.netlify.com/) to view the app.

 ## What is your motivation for creating this project?

-The changing length of days and nights depends on the location and time of year.
-It would be nice to know how many hours of daylight we have in a specific location.
+The changing length of days and nights depends on the location and season of the year.
+It would be nice to know how many hours of daylight we have at a certain location.

 ## How will users interact with your web site?

-The user types in the search box a city or country name, and will get current sunset and sunrise times for that location.
+The user enters the city or country name in the search field and receives the current sunset and sunrise times for that location

 ## What 3rd Party API(s) will you integrate with?

 - [GeoNames](http://www.geonames.org/export/web-services.html)
-  - To discover the longitude & latitude for the location
+  - To discover the latitude and longitude of the location
   - To get a sunrise & sunset times from long/lat.

 ## Tech Stack